ansys/pystk/doc/source/api/ansys/stk/core/graphics/ModelTransformation.rst

 ModelTransformation
 ===================

-.. py:class:: ModelTransformation
+.. py:class:: ansys.stk.core.graphics.ModelTransformation

-   Bases: py:obj:`~IModelTransformation`
+   Bases: py:obj:`~ansys.stk.core.graphics.IModelTransformation`

    A model transformation defines a transformation that is applied to geometry on a model primitive.
 That geometry is identified by the model articulation which contains the transformation...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ModelTransformation

 Overview
 --------